shahp630/Venture-Funding-with-Deep-Learning/README.md

 ## Instructions:

 The steps for this challenge are broken out into the following sections:

 1) Prepare the data for use on a neural network model
 2) Compile and evaluate a binary classification model using a neural network
-3) Optimize the neural network model.
+3) Optimize the neural network model